 So, how did other parts of the state stack up?

 Central Oregon, including Crook, Deschutes and Jefferson counties, was second to only the Portland metropolitan region in terms of educational attainment.
-Along with the Portland metropolitan area, Central Oregon had one of the state’s largest increases in educational attainment during the past 20 years (Figure 1, below).
+Along with the Portland metropolitan area, Central Oregon had one of the state’s largest increases in educational attainment during the past action!In your natal chart, the three most important signs – according to criteria mentioned above – are in decreasing order of strength Sagittarius, pisces love horoscope and Aquarius.
+20 years (Figure 1, below).

 In 1990, 16.9 percent of residents in Central Oregon had at least a bachelor’s degree.
 In 2000 and during the 2005-2009 period, the figure increased to 22.1 percent and 26 percent ( /- 0.9 percent), respectively.
 From 2000 to the 2005-2009 period, the region’s largest increases in educational attainment were in Deschutes and Crook counties, at 3.9 percent ( /- 1.1 percent) and 3.2 percent ( /- 2.2 percent), respectively.
 Population in Deschutes and Crook grew at 48 percent and 42 percent, respectively, during the period — the fastest relative population growth in the state.
 Ample recreational opportunities, real estate and rural amenities helped lure well-educated migrants.